ccache/ccache/CONTRIBUTING.md

 Here are some hints to make the process smoother:

 * Have a look in `ARCHITECTURE.md` for an overview of the source code tree.
-* If you plan to implement major changes it is wise to open an issue on GitHub (or ask in the Gitter room, or send a mail to the mailing list) asking for comments on your plans before doing the bulk of the work.
+* If you plan to implement major changes it is wise to open a discussion or an issue on GitHub (or send a mail to the mailing list) asking for comments on your plans before doing the bulk of the work.
 That way you can avoid potentially wasting time on doing something that may need major rework to be accepted, or maybe doesn't end up being accepted at all.
 * Is your pull request "work in progress", i.e. you don't think that it's ready for merging yet but you want early comments and CI test results?
 Then create a draft pull request as described in [this Github blog